mikediessner/nubo/docs/bayesian_optimisation.rst

-NUBO provides a Gaussian process for off-the-shelf use with a constant mean function and a Matern 5/2 covariance kernel that due to its flexibility is especially suited for practical optimisation [9]_.
-A tutorial on how to implement a custom Gaussian process for NUBO can be found in the examples section.
+NUBO provides a Gaussian process for off-the-shelf use with a constant mean function and a Matern 5/2 covariance kernel that due to its flexibility is especially suited for practical optimisation [#Snoek2012]_.
+A tutorial on how to implement a custom Gaussian process to use with NUBO can be found in the examples section.
 For more complex models we recommend consulting the ``GPyTorch`` `documentation`_.

 .. _acquisition:

 Acquisition function
 --------------------
-Acquisition functions use the posterior or predictive distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is good potential solution when evaluated through the objective function :math:`f(\boldsymbol x)`.
+Acquisition functions use the posterior distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is good potential candidate point when evaluated through the objective function :math:`f(\boldsymbol x)`.
 Thus, maximising the acquisition function suggests the test point that based on the current training data :math:`\mathcal{D_n}` has the highest potential of being the global optimum.
-To do this, an acquisition function :math:`\alpha` balances exploration and exploitation.
-The former characterised by areas that lack of observed data points and where the uncertainty of the Gaussian process is high, and the latter by promising areas with a high posterior mean of the Gaussian process.
-This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it finds but explores the full input space.
+To do this, an acquisition function :math:`\alpha (\cdot)` balances exploration and exploitation.
+The former is characterised by areas with no or only a few observed data points where the uncertainty of the Gaussian process is high, and the latter by promising areas with a high posterior mean of the Gaussian process.
+This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters but gradually explores the full input space.

 Analytical acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 NUBO supports two of the most popular acquisition functions that are grounded in a rich history of theoretical and empirical research.
-Expected improvement (EI) [5]_ selects points with the biggest potential of improving on the current best observation while upper confidence bound (UCB) [10]_ takes an optimistic view of the posterior uncertainty and assumes a user-defined (through the hyper-parameter :math:`\beta`) level of it to be true.
+Expected improvement (EI) [#Jones1998]_ selects points with the biggest potential of improving on the current best observation while upper confidence bound (UCB) [#Srinivas2010]_ takes an optimistic view of the posterior uncertainty and assumes it to be true to a user-defined level.
 Expected improvement (EI) is defined as

 .. math::
     \alpha_{EI} (\boldsymbol X_*) = \left(\mu_n(\boldsymbol X_*) - y^{best} \right) \Phi(z) + \sigma_n(\boldsymbol X_*) \phi(z)

 where :math:`z = \frac{\mu_n(\boldsymbol X_*) - y^{best}}{\sigma_n(\boldsymbol X_*)}`,
-:math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the predictive distribution of the Gaussian process, $y^{best}$ is the current best observation, and :math:`\Phi` and :math:`\phi` are the cumulative distribution function and the probability density function of the standard normal distribution.
+:math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the posterior distribution of the Gaussian process, :math:`y^{best}` is the current best observation, and :math:`\Phi (\cdot)` and :math:`\phi  (\cdot)` are the cumulative distribution function and the probability density function of the standard normal distribution.

 .. only:: html

     .. figure:: bo_ei.gif

-The upper confidence bound (UCB) can be computed by
+The upper confidence bound (UCB) acquisition function can be computed as

 .. math::
     \alpha_{UCB} (\boldsymbol X_*) = \mu_n(\boldsymbol X_*) + \sqrt{\beta} \sigma_n(\boldsymbol X_*)

-where :math:`\beta` is a pre-defined trade-off parameter, and :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the predictive distribution of the Gaussian process.
+where :math:`\beta` is a pre-defined trade-off parameter, and :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the posterior distribution of the Gaussian process.
+The annimation below shows how the acquisition would look when :math:`\beta` is set to 16.
+For comparison, the posterior uncertainty shown as the 95% confidence interval around the posterior mean of the Gaussian process is equal to using :math:`\beta = 1.96^2`.

 .. only:: html

     .. figure:: bo_ucb.gif

-Both of these acquisition functions can be computed analytically by maximising them with a deterministic optimiser such as L-BFGS-B for bounded unconstraint problems or SLSQP for bounded or constraint problems.
-However, this is only true for the sequential single-point case in which every points suggested by Bayesian optimisation is observed through the objective function :math:`f( \boldsymbol x)` immediatley before the optimisation loop is repeated.
+Both analytical acquisition functions can be computed analytically by maximising them with a deterministic optimiser, such as L-BFGS-B for bounded unconstraint problems or SLSQP for bounded constraint problems.
+However, this only works for the sequential single-point problems for which every point suggested by Bayesian optimisation is observed through the objective function :math:`f( \boldsymbol x)` immediatley before the optimisation loop is repeated.

 Monte Carlo acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For parallel multi-point batches or asynchronous optimisation, the analytical acquisition functions are in general intractable.
-To allow Bayesian optimisation in these cases, NUBO supports the approximation of the analytical acquisition function through Monte Carlo sampling [9]_ [12]_.
+To use Bayesian optimisation in these cases, NUBO supports the approximation of the analytical acquisition function through Monte Carlo sampling [#Snoek2012]_ [#Wilson2018]_.

-The idea is to draw a large number of samples directly from the predicitve distribution and then to approximate the acquisition by averaging these Monte Carlo samples.
-This method is made viable by reparameterising the acquisition functions and then computing samples from the predicitve distribution by utilising base samples from a standard normal distribution :math:`z \sim \mathcal{N} (0, 1)`.
+The idea is to draw a large number of samples directly from the posterior distribution and then to approximate the acquisition by averaging these so called Monte Carlo samples.
+This method is made viable by reparameterising the acquisition functions and then computing samples from the posterior distribution by utilising base samples from a standard normal distribution :math:`z \sim \mathcal{N} (0, 1)`.

 .. math::